2012 Vintner's Blend Napa Valley Red Wine

 California: Napa Valley

-The wine gods have graced us with a real treat, today, the stunning Canard Vineyard 2012 Vintner’s Blend Napa Valley Red Wine.
+Agent Easter Bunny has graced us with a real treat, today, the stunning Canard Vineyard 2012 Vintner’s Blend Napa Valley Red Wine.

 This wine bursts with bold, balanced aromas of black cherry, mulberry, mixed dried herbs, cured meats, grilled plum, cigar box and dark spice.

-Flavors are juicy and delicious, with big Bing cherry, raspberry, and blackberry that fill the palate.
+Flavors are juicy and delicious, with big Bing cherry, raspberry and blackberry that fill the palate.
 These are quickly followed by dark spice, dark minerals, cocoa dust, hard leather, black pepper and dried tobacco leaf.

 Top Secret P.S.: Winemaker Brian Graham attended the University of Bordeaux and then worked at a handful of small Chateaux in Bordeaux and Burgundy where he developed his unique and wonderful style of winemaking.